abustany/flouze/README.md

 After the native libraries are built, the normal Flutter commands can be used from the `mobile/` folder to run/develop/debug the application.

+## Synchronization server

+The synchronization server URL is configured by the `mobile/assets/sync_server_uri.txt` file.
+The file should contain a URL in the form `http://my.sync.server.tld:8080/`.

+Flouze ships with a basic built-in server, accessible via the `serve` command of `flouze-cli`.

 ## Sentry